researchops/www/_board_members/brad-orego.md

 ---
 title: Brad Orego
 ---
-Brad holds a B.S. in Computer Science, a B.A. in Psychology, and minors in Spanish and Dance from the University of Rochester with a focus in Human-Computer Interaction and Social Psychology.
+Brad Orego is a User Experience Leader, User Researcher, Experience Designer, and Dancer currently located in Brooklyn, NY.
 Since 2011 he’s been helping companies from early-stage startup to Fortune 500 develop engaging, fulfilling experiences for their users.

-Brad has launched over 20 products and touched well over 5 million users, with budgets ranging from $0 to $10M+, as well as having designed dozens of usability research studies and over 250 unmoderated remote research sessions.
-This diverse background gives him the ability to thrive in any environment, and to work with anyone from contributing engineer to C-suite executive.
-Collaborative yet firm, Brad understands the value in user-centric product development.
+Brad is a graduate of the [University of Rochester](https://rochester.edu) with a B.S. in Computer Science, a B.A. in Psychology, and minors in Spanish and Dance.
+He currently spends his days as the Director of User Experience at [1010data](https://1010data.com) as well as dancing professionally with [Sokolow Theater Dance Ensemble](https://sokolowtheatredance.org) and [Kanopy Dance Company](https://kanopydance.org).

+Brad is an active mentor in the NYC UX world, [makes and blogs about beer-batter pancakes](http://beerbatterbreakfast.com), homebrews, plays ultimate frisbee, curls, and rides his bicycle throughout Brooklyn.
+You can learn more about him and his thoughts via [his website](https://bradorego.com).